VYalla/-NCHS_MobileAppDev/README.md

 - a schedling feature allowing students to input their schedule
 - information about extracurricular activities
 - a lunch menu
-- the ability to email
+- the ability to email teachers and staff
-- teachers and staff
+- a calendar that is updated with school information

-- and a calendar that is updated with school information.
+In addition, @NCHS is equipped with numerous additional features such as an announcements tab, bug reporting system, class start alarm, extracurricular tracker, and SMART goal setter.
+These along with the under-the hood security features of @NCHS work to enhance the North Creek High School Digital Experience.

   and several other mainstream features of professional iPhone Operating System development.
 The application is designed to function alongside a stable firebase as a backend data structure that is used to support the home page, resource page, and all communication features of the application. @NCHS is designed to meet the needs that remove the barriers of North Creek students from thriving in the current educational state.
 This application was programmed entirely in Apple's SwiftUI language with a backend coded in a mix of Firebase and Python.

 </div>